Marek Doležaj: Professional career

 On August 17, 2021, Doležaj signed with BC Ternopil of the Ukrainian Basketball SuperLeague.
 He averaged 9.8 points, 3.5 rebounds, 1.9 assists and 1.1 steals per game.

 On January 13, 2022, Doležaj signed with Iraklis of the Greek Basket League.
 In 13 games, he averaged 4 points and 3.7 rebounds in 23 minutes per contest.

 In July 2023, Doležaj signed with Keflavík of the Icelandic Úrvalsdeild karla.
 On 23 March 2024, he won the Icelandic Basketball Cup with Keflavík.
 On 28 September 2024, he won the Icelandic Super Cup after Keflavík defeated reigning national champions Valur 98–88 in the cup final.

-In June 2025, he signed with Ármann.
+In June 2025, he signed with freshly promoted Ármann.
+For the season he averaged 11.2 points and 6.5 rebounds, helping Ármann avoid relegation.
+In July 2026 he signed with SAE Scientifica Legnano in the Italian Serie B Basket.

 National team career

 Doležaj has represented Slovakia in several international competitions.
 He participated in the 2015 FIBA Europe Under-18 Championship Division B, averaging 9.1 points, 9 rebounds and 4 assists per game despite being younger than most players.
 Doležaj posted a triple double of 11 points, 12 rebounds and 10 assists against Ireland.
 In the 2016 FIBA U18 European Championship Division B, he led the team in scoring and rebounding with 13.4 points, 9.4 rebounds and 1.9 assists per game.
 Doležaj averaged 11 points, 6.4 rebounds, and 2.4 assists in the 2018 FIBA U20 European Championship Division B qualifiers.